beijaflor-io/haskell-libui/README.md

 - - -

-Tested on OSX and Ubuntu 14.04.
+Tested on OSX, Fedora and Ubuntu 14.04.
 A Vagrantfile is available.

 ## License
 This code is published under the **GPLv3** license